 How to Create a Raydium Liquidity Pool on Solana

-Ready to create your pool?
-Use the DEXArea Create Pool tool to create a Raydium pool from your wallet.
+Ready to create a Raydium pool?
+Use the DEXArea Create Pool tool to review pool type, token pair, initial liquidity, and wallet transaction details before signing.

 TL;DR